ErikSeewald/docwen/README.md

 | ```docwen check [<docwen.toml path>]``` | Runs the docwen check and outputs mismatches between docs if any are found

 ## Settings
-The *docwen.toml* file is split into two parts: The settings and a list of tracked files.
+The *docwen.toml* file is split into two parts: the settings and a list of tracked files.
-Both can be modified by the user but the tracked files are also intended to be managed automatically.
+Both can be modified by the user, but the tracked files are also intended to be managed automatically.

 Example:
 ```